Cessna 206: Cessna U206

 The original 1964 model was the U206, powered by a 285 hp Continental IO-520-A. The “U” designation indicated “utility” and this model was equipped with a pilot side door and large clamshell rear door serving the back two rows of seats, allowing easy loading of oversized cargo.

 There was a TU206 turbocharged version powered by the Continental TSIO-520-C engine producing 285 hp.
 After 1967, the turbo TU206 was powered by a TSIO-520-F of 300 hp.
 The extra 15 hp was obtained by turning the engine at a higher rpm, and was allowed for only five minutes.
 Due to the large propeller diameter, the additional engine speed meant that the propeller tips were pushed to transonic speeds, which required much more power.

 From 1964 to 1969, the U206 was known as the “Super Skywagon”.
 From 1970, it was named the “Stationair”, a contraction of “Station Wagon of the Air”, which is a good description of the aircraft's intended role.
 Sub-variants were designated U206 to U206G.

-In 1977, the U206 had its engine upgraded to a Continental IO-520-F of 300 hp (continuous rating, obtained at a lower speed than the previous IO-520-F) and the TU206 powerplant was changed to the TSIO-520-M producing 310 hp.
+In 1977, the U206 had its engine upgraded to a Continental IO-520-F of 300 hp (continuous rating, obtained at a lower speed than the previous TSIO-520-F) and the TU206 powerplant was changed to the TSIO-520-M producing 310 hp.

 Production of all versions of the U206 was halted in 1986 when Cessna stopped manufacturing all piston-engined aircraft.
 A total of 5,208 U206s had been produced.